fuzzylabs/gha-poetry-update/CONTRIBUTING.md

 9. Once you're finished and ready to make a pull request to the main repository, then follow the [steps below](#🤔-making-a-pull-request)

 #### 🤔 Making a pull request
 Before a PR can be merged, two core developers need to approve it.
+The core developer team handle the review process and will be notified when a new PR is submitted.

-It may be the case that you have an incomplete contribution, where you're expecting to do more work before receiving a full review, and these should have the prefix `[DRAFT]` - this will indicate to everyone that it is a work in progress ticket and will avoid duplicated work.
+It may be the case that you have an incomplete contribution, where you're expecting to do more work before receiving a full review.
+In this case please use the draft PR functionality within GitHub.
 These types of PRs often benefit from including a task list in the PR description.

-It's important to do the following, and the PR template that you'll see will ask you explicitly:

-* Give your pull request a helpful title which summarises what your contribution does.

-* Ensure that your code is documented and commented, and that the documentation renders properly.